Skip to main content

 How We Prioritize the Various Strike-through Pricing Implementations

-We now know the three different ways you can get strike-through pricing on your website - web rates, single discounts and push rates.
+We now know the different ways you can get strike-through pricing on your website: single discounts, fake inflate strike-through rates, web rates, and push rates.

 1. Web Rates